MapsPeople/docs/src/web/v3/index.md

 ### Setup Your HTML

 Include the following scripts in your HTML document.
-MapsIndoors depends on Google Maps API v3, so if it’s not present on script load, MapsIndoors will not be able to initialize.
+MapsIndoors depends on Google Maps API v3, so if it's not present on script load, MapsIndoors will not be able to initialize.

 If you need to use a floor selector (most projects do), just add a css reference as in the sample.
 This will provide a basic CSS-layout for the floor selector.